 Stationary Source Emissions Inventory - AB 617 implementation in the South Central Fresno community includes the development of both a Community Air Monitoring Plan (CAMP) and a Community Emissions Reduction Program (CERP).
-To assist with the decision-making for both the CAMP and the CERP, and to inform the committees of existing conditions regarding air pollution, the District compiled criteria pollutant and Toxics Air Contaminant (TAC) emissions inventory data for all stationary sources.
-This emissions inventory compilation process involved the following:
+To assist with the decision-making for both the CAMP and the CERP, and to inform the committees of existing conditions regarding air pollution, the District compiled criteria

-1. Identifying permitted facilities that are within the AB 617 communities;

-- Geocoding permitted facilities (i.e. converting street addresses to coordinates and then verifying the locations); - 3.
+- 1. Identifying permitted facilities that are within the AB 617 communities; - 2.
+Geocoding permitted facilities (i.e. converting street addresses to coordinates and then verifying the locations); - 3.
 Surveying District permitted facilities and processing the information submitted to the District; - 4.
 Following up with facilities that have not submitted emissions inventory to date; - 5.
 Processing inventory data, including quality assurance of the final data before data is submitted to CARB for inclusion in the statewide technical assessment; and - 6.
 Compiling the emissions inventory data from the District's databases for each permitted facilities within the selected communities.